ska-sa/tango-simlib/README.rst

 worked on.

 Note that `tango-simlib` does not generate simulator code.
-Rather, the simulator's behaviour is driven by the description data at run-time using Python' dynamic programming features.
-If the the description files (XMI or SIMDD) are modified, the simulator device server only needs to be restarted for the changes to take effect.
+Rather, the simulator's behaviour is driven by the description data at run-time using Python's dynamic programming features.
+If the description files (XMI or SIMDD) are modified, the simulator device server only needs to be restarted for the changes to take effect.